In this guide, you will find instructions on how to replace the combination switch on Honda vehicles.

 - Remove one 14mm bolt that secures the steering wheel.
 Mark the steering wheel shaft before you remove it, so that you can install it in the same exact position.
 Remove the steering wheel.

 - Remove the clock spring.
 Mark the clock spring exact location.
 Do not rotate the clock spring after you remove it.
-Further instructions on how to remove Honda clock spring.

 - Remove the screws that hold the combination switch in place.

-- Disconnect the electrical connects.
+- Disconnect the electrical connections.

 - Remove Honda combination switch from the steering column.